-A major component of the Leadership Columbus experience is the Group Project – putting all the leadership rhetoric and information into action.
+A major component of the Leadership Columbus experience is the Community Impact Project – putting all the leadership rhetoric and information into action.

 Group Project Members: Regis Duffy, Heather Forry, Deirdre McDonald, Phillip Sineneng, Chris Swank, Alex Trevino, Bobbie Jo Trittschuh

 SPRING FORWARD! was a family-friendly evening of fun, food and art held on May 11, 2012 to raise funds for, and awareness of, Franklinton Gardens, an urban agricultural initiative in one of Columbus’s most historic neighborhoods.
 Held at the 400 West Rich Street Arts Complex in Franklinton, SPRING FORWARD! featured a food truck court, coordinated through Dinin’ Hall, Columbus’s innovative food truck hub.
 Jeni’s Splendid Ice Creams was also on hand, donating proceeds from ice cream sales to the event.
 The folk/country/ bluesy musical stylings of Joshua P. James and the Paper Planes provided entertainment throughout the night, as over 400 guests perused original artwork from the students of Avondale and West Mound Elementary Schools, and bid on auction packages and artwork generously donated by over a dozen local businesses and individuals.
 The event raised over $12,000 for Franklinton gardens, including $3,000 in proceeds and over $8,500.00 in contributions from corporate sponsors and individuals secured prior to the events The group’s sponsor- ship request also brought further attention to a grant request previously submitted by Franklinton Gardens, which resulted in an additional $10,000.00 grant from Mt.
 Carmel Health Systems.
 We salute the efforts of this group in organizing this collaborative, highly successful event!